 Scene from the opening of Alhambra Watch at 192 Tai Po Road in 1963.
 Left to right: Chiu Chun-fai, Mrs. Chiu, Fung Wong Nui, Yee Kwong.
 (WKYP, 1963-4-28)

-In June 1965, a 21 years old thief by the name of Chan Kwok-keung stole a $310 watch from the Shanghai Street branch but was chased down by a staff across several streets and sentenced to three months imprisonment.
+In June 1965, a 21 years old thief by the name of Chan Kwok-keung stole a $310 watch from the Shanghai Street store but was chased down by a staff across several streets and sentenced to three months imprisonment.
 (WKYP, 1965-7-1)

+In 1974, Alhambra Watch Co Ltd was incorporated.
 In July 1979, a thief pretended to be a customer and asked to look at a watch at the Tai Po Road store.
 While the staff was not looking, the thief grabbed three expensive watches worth over HK$15000 from the tray and ran off with his accomplice waiting on a runaway bicycle outside.
 (WKYP, 1979-7-21)